 wajig install ubuntu-mate-desktop x2goserver

-Some other useful initial setup includes:
+Some other useful initial setup includes setting the timezone if required:

 sudo timedatectl set-timezone Australia/Canberra